This post may contain affiliate links. Please read my disclosure policy for more details.

 But don’t let the simplicity fool you – this ricotta cream is so delicious, soft, fluffy, and perfect to please everyone!

-All you need are 3 ingredients, a bowl and an electric whisk to make a ricotta cream that is slightly sweet, with notes of vanilla and bits of rich dark chocolate.
+All you need are 3 ingredients, a bowl, and an electric whisk to make a slightly sweet ricotta cream with notes of vanilla and bits of rich dark chocolate.

 Spoon or pipe it into nice serving glasses or bowls and serve with beautiful fresh berries or crispy shortbread.